 In 2000, atmospheric chemist Paul Crutzen coined the term “Anthropocene” to describe the geologic epoch during which human activity (primarily, the burning of fossil fuels) has significantly altered the earth.
 Geologists formally adopted the term in 2016.
 And yet, resistance to the fact of human-caused climate change remains rampant.
 If we are to preserve our species by reversing humans’ catastrophic impact on earth systems, we must facilitate a deeper cultural understanding of our relationship with the planet.
-This series presents books of poetry that imagine humans’ impact on a geologic scale.
+The Imagining the Anthropocene series presents books of poetry that imagine humans’ impact on a geologic scale.

 The earth ignores borders: atmospheric currents circulate and tectonic plates slip regardless of what humans build in between.
 Yet Enlightenment philosophy separates humanity from the so-called natural world.
 These days, most humans reside in homes and offices, behind the many scrims and screens of technological innovation.
 Meanwhile, advertisers entice us with products deemed “natural,” though the word could mean anything from sulfate-free to unvarnished.
 Language retains the rhetorical barrier between the wild and the civilized, the false dichotomy upon which humans have built cities and established nations.
 It’s within this partition that poetic genres like the Romantic lyric and the pastoral took root, ensconcing the obfuscations that Tommy Pico rails against.